dfelinto/instant-rst.py/README.rst

   sudo pip install https://github.com/dfelinto/instant-rst.py/archive/blender-manual.zip

 And there is a new command-line argument (-i) to pass the image folder.
-The template and static folders are set separately, you can see the files in the ``blender-manual-static-template`` branch.
+This branch also add new template and static files.

 #################
 InstantRst Server